jolynch/website/content/drafts/use_fast_data_algorithms.md

 want.

 ## Pipeline
-Now that we have fast algorithms, it matters how we wire them togehter.
+Now that we have fast algorithms, it matters how we wire them together.
 One of the number one performance mistakes I see is doing a single step of a data movement at a time, for example decrypting a file to disk and then decompressing it and then checksumming it.
-As the intermediate products must hit disk and are done sequentially this neccesarily slows down your data transfer.
+As the intermediate products must hit disk and are done sequentially this necessarily slows down your data transfer.

 When data transfer is slow there are usually either slow disks or slow Java heap allocations in the way.
 I've found that if I can structure my pipelines as